ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 ### Peculiarities of Use

-Aliases are global for a query and you can define alias in any part of a query for any expression.
+Aliases are global for a query or subquery and you can define alias in any part of a query for any expression.
 For example, `SELECT (1 AS n) + 2, n`.

-Aliases are not visible in subqueries.
+Aliases are not visible in between subqueries.
 For example, while executing the query `SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a` ClickHouse generates exception `Unknown identifier: num`.

-If alias is defined inside the subquery it is visible in outer query.
+If alias is defined for result columns in SELECT clause in a subquery, these columns are visible in outer query.
 For example, `SELECT n + m FROM (SELECT 1 AS n, 2 AS m)`.

 Be careful with aliases the same as column or table names.
 Let's consider the following example: